mindymallory/BlogPosts/2018-02-05-Basic-Time-Series-Analysis-VECM.md

 # References

 Murray, M. P. (1994).
 A drunk and her dog: an illustration of cointegration and error correction. *The American Statistician*, 48(1), 37-39.

+Johansen, S. (1991) Estimation and Hypothesis Testing of Cointegration Vectors in Gaussian Vector Autoregressive Models, *Econometrica* 59 (6): 1551-1580.